County of Conviction: San Bernardino

 Unfortunately, despite the compelling evidence of innocence, the jury convicted Patrick and a court sentenced him to 30 years-to-life in prison.

-The California Innocence Project commenced an investigation into Patrick’s claim of innocence.
-In July 2006, the California Innocence Project filed a Petition for Writ of Habeas Corpus on Patrick’s behalf.
+In July 2006, the California Innocence Project filed a petition for writ of habeas corpus on Patrick’s behalf.
 In the petition, the Project presented evidence of third-party culpability.
 Namely, that Patrick’s half-brother, Jeffery “Jeff” West, killed Debra.
-Eerily, Debra’s murder had similarities to other murders Jeff had committed.
-Upon killing his victims, he would place them in the bathtub.
+Debra’s murder had similarities to other murders Jeff had committed — upon killing his victims, he would place them in the bathtub.

 At an evidentiary hearing in front of a San Bernardino Superior Court judge, witness Cary McGill, a friend of Jeff, testified that Jeff had described Debra’s murder to him in detail.
 According to Cary, Jeff said that he beat Debra until she was unconscious, then he dragged her into the bathroom.
 Patrick’s half-sister, Ebony Grant, also half-sister to Jeff, testified at the evidentiary hearing that Jeff had confessed to killing Debra.
-Ebony felt horrible that she had been carrying this secret around for so long, but she was afraid Jeff would kill her if she told anyone.
 When called to the stand by the California Innocence Project, Jeff took the 5th.